hegedus21/stravai-coach/README.md

 ### Manual Triggers
 - **Web Dashboard:** Click **SYNC_NOW** in the Command Center.
 - **GitHub Force Run:** Go to **Actions** -> "StravAI Headless Sync" -> **Run workflow**.

-### 🔒 Security & Privacy
-- **Headless Mode:** Uses GitHub Secrets (Encrypted/Private).
-This is where your permanent Refresh Token lives.
-- **Web UI:** Since the UI is public, it **cannot** access your GitHub Secrets.
-You must paste a temporary **Access Token** into the UI manually.
-This token is stored only in your browser's `localStorage` and expires after 6 hours.

-### Quota Management
-If Gemini returns a "Quota Exhausted" error, the system enters **Standby Mode**.
-Operation will resume automatically the next day when Google resets your quota.

 ---